-One push button can be used through SPCGGIO1_O11, which is connected to ITL_BYPASS input of the CBXCBR1, to ignore the status of the ENA_CLOSE input.
-However, the BLK_CLOSE input is not bypassed with the interlocking bypass functionality, as it always has the higher priority.
+One push button can be used through SPCGGIO1_O11, which is connected to the ITL_BYPASS input of CBXCBR1 to ignore the status of the ENA_CLOSE input.
+However, the BLK_CLOSE input signals are not bypassed with the interlocking bypass functionality as they always have the higher priority.